tgrants/dev-vm-ansible/README.md

 ## Updates

 It is recommended to run new versions of these playbooks on a fresh Debian install.
-Re-running them should work most of the time, but may occaisonally cause issues.
+Re-running them should work most of the time, but may occasionally cause issues.

 For details on changes, check the [Releases](https://github.com/tgrants/dev-vm-ansible/releases) page on GitHub.